 As a method of communication, faxing is generally more secure than most other modern methods of document sharing.
 Faxing utilizes phone lines, which are difficult to hack and generally not worthwhile to cyber criminals.
 With this being the case, the security of either method will depend largely upon the people using them.

 Online faxes generally must include another method of communication (file-sharing or email) to send the documents to the servers of your online fax service.
 This adds another variable to the security equation, but reputable services offer encryption and enhanced security features to help protect you.
 Traditional faxing means you must have multiple physical copies of documents, leaving you more open to prying eyes.

 Which Is Better Suited to Modern Business Techniques?

-Online faxing offers additional benefits and features that are designed specifically to meet the needs of modern business.
-Most services allow users to share documents on-the-go, which obviously cannot be done with a fax machine.
+Online faxing offers additional benefits and features that are designed specifically to meet the needs of modern businesses.
+Most services allow users to share documents on the go, which obviously cannot be done with a fax machine.
 It also reduces the need to print a document before faxing.
-This not only removes a step, streamlining the faxing process, it also represents a significantly greener alternative to traditional faxing.
+This not only removes a step, streamlining the faxing process, but it also represents a significantly greener alternative to traditional faxing.